Football in the Holy Land: 5,000 Miles from Heaven

 Members of Israel's Official Liverpool FC Supporters Club were watching their team take on Manchester United.
 Liverpool were winning 1-0, and a chant went up in accented English: "Oh Manchester, is full of s--t.
 Oh Man-ches-ter is full of s--t..."

 Close to a hundred of them were crammed into a sports bar, just a short walk from the Mediterranean Sea.
-Some were wearing kippahs (caps worn by observant Jews).
+Some were wearing kippahs (caps worn by observant Jewish men).
 Others had scarves bearing the face of Liverpool coach Jurgen Klopp, or with "Never Walk Alone" stitched on in Hebrew script.

 Goldschmidt wasn't hiding his nips of whisky.
 The bar is not certified kosher, but Chivas Regal is.
 As a religiously observant Jew, he's allowed to bring his own kosher alcohol to the match.